Backyard Wildlife Sanctuary Program

 Creating a wildlife sanctuary in your backyard is an important commitment to conserving and protecting our environment.
-You can provide a backyard habitat for wildlife—it's as simple as assuring these essential elements:
+You can provide a backyard habitat for wildlife—here are some essential elements each sanctuary should possess:

 Shelter - active nesting areas or shelters that attract and protect birds and other wildlife.

 Food - feeders and plantings that offer seeds, flowers, and berries to wildlife.

 Water - birdbaths, water gardens, or natural features with flowing water.